agsb/6502.toy/README.md

 No video or keyboard, using terminal at USART 19200 8N1, RS-232, vt-100.

-Using a LCD 16x2, a keyboard with 6 keys and some led for minimal use.
+Using a LCD 16x2 by I2C, a keyboard with 6 keys, a beeper and a led, for minimal use.

 Using I2C and SPI protocols and devices.